GeorgAlexKopli/snusempire/README.md

 ## 1. Overview

-This project is a clone of the SnusEmpire website, featuring key functionalities such as an online store, product listings, a contact page, an information page about the company, and a job listings page.
-Additionally, it includes a user authentication system built with Laravel, allowing users to register, log in, and log out.
+This project is a clone of the SnusEmpire website, featuring an online store, product listings, a contact page, an about page, and a job listings page.
+It includes a user authentication system built with Laravel, allowing users to register, log in, and log out.

+The primary goal of this project is to replicate the core functionality of SnusEmpire, providing a fully functional e-commerce platform with user authentication and seamless navigation.

 ## 2. Technologies